___ ___ _ __________ __ ____ _____ _ ______

 8

-We cannot put BarModule.luau inside FooModule.luau since they're files, not directories.
 So, the Rojo maintainers came up with a simple hack: the init.luau pattern.
 If you want to nest any sort of code inside each other, you can create a folder for the parent, and put an init.luau file inside it.
-This file will be the "entry point", and it can require other files inside the same folder.
+This file will be the "entry point", and it essentially represents the contents of its parent.

 For example, the structure: